maxryan4/RISC-V-T7/statements/Max.md

 This also enabled me to understand how pipelining is actually implemented.
 I learnt about various methods of implementing division in a CPU.

 ## If I had more time

-I would implement multi-cycle division properly and look at doing out of order execution while the division is happening.
+I would look at doing out of order execution while the division is happening.
 I would also look at doing out of order execution in general and adding floating point arithmetic.